For those wanting to enjoy modern everyday living

 drive away.
 It was recently voted as the

-UK’s number one seaside resort and the forth best UK destination overall by
+UK’s number one seaside resort and the fourth best UK destination overall by

 Trip Adviser.
 It is now also set to be